NyerhovwoOnitcha/ACS/project15.md

 - Your webservers will be using the EFS to serve their content and storing data in database managed by RDS.

 ### Create a VPC, edit VPC settings and enable DNS hostnames.
+The DNS hostnames attribute determines whether instances launched in the VPC receive public DNS hostnames that correspond to their public IP addresses.

 ![](./project15_images/edit%20VPC%20settings.jpg)
 ![](./project15_images/edit%20VPC%20settings2.jpg)